kubernetes/website/content/en/blog/_posts/2021-06-21-update-with-ingress-nginx.md

 **Authors:** James Strong, Ricardo Katz

 With all Kubernetes APIs, there is a process to creating, maintaining, and ultimately deprecating them once they become GA.
-The networking.k8s.io API is no different.
+The networking.k8s.io API group is no different.
 With the release of Kubernetes 1.22, The networking.k8s. io/v1beta1 API version of IngressClass will no longer be served in Kubernetes v1.22.
 The extensions/v1beta1 and networking.k8s.io/v1beta1 API